 Heart valve problems can happen in any one of the the heart's four valves that keep blood flowing where it needs to go.
 Babies can be born with problems in their heart valves, or valves can be damaged by infections.
 The valves can stiffen and become less mobile, or they can stop closing properly and 'leak' when the heart beats.
 Valve problems can usually be repaired surgically.

 Dr. Aaron T. Dorfman, MD graduated from University of Pennsylvania School of Medicine.
 He completed residency at The Children's Hospital of Philadelphia.
-He is certified by the Pediatric Cardiology - American Board of Pediatrics Pediatrics - American Board of Pediatrics and has a state license in New Jersey.
+He is certified by the Board Certification: Pediatrics, Cardiology and has a state license in New Jersey.

 Medical School: University of Pennsylvania School of Medicine